 A workshop especially for teens and young adults, providing them a fun entry into the adult world of money.
-They will learn how to:
+Depending on the age and interests of your group, they will learn how to:

 Get a Financial Health Checkup

-Assess your financial health each year with a financial health checkup.
-In this workshop, we will:
+- Assess your financial health on an annual basis with a financial health checkup.

 Money and Minimalism